William Ryves: Irish career

-While he had depended on his connection to Sir John Davies (who died late in 1626) for his early advancement, his subsequent promotion was due to the patronage of Thomas Wentworth, 1st Earl of Strafford, the formidable virtually all-powerful Lord Deputy of Ireland.
+While he had depended on his connection to Sir John Davies (who died late in 1626) for his early advancement, his subsequent promotion was due to the patronage of Thomas Wentworth, 1st Earl of Strafford, the formidable and virtually all-powerful Lord Deputy of Ireland.
 On Strafford's recommendation Ryves became second justice of the King's Bench in 1636.

 Strafford's downfall in 1640–41, leading to his execution for treason, did not damage Ryves' career as it did that of some of his colleagues, notably Sir Richard Bolton, the Lord Chancellor.
 Parliament resolved in May 1641 that Bolton was unfit to preside as Speaker of the Irish House of Lords, and Ryves was appointed to act in his place.
 He acted in this capacity in 1641–2 and again in 1644.
 For many years after his death his widow Dorothy as his executor pursued a claim for £3000 due to him as his salary as Speaker.